 If you’re scrolling through some tattoo portfolios, you’ll catch the sight of koi fish tattoo here and there on your way.
-Koi fish tattoo has been a significant tattoo trend for quite a while and still growing fast in popularity since then.
-In many cultures, the Koi fish tattoo is a symbol of profound meaning.
+This style of tattoo has been a significant tattoo trend for quite a while and still growing fast in popularity since then.
+In many cultures, this tattoo is a symbol of profound meaning.
 And before you want to have such a powerful and sacred tattoo, you might want to understand it deeply.
 It’s not just about the meaning, but koi fish tattoo history and koi fish tattoo culture have a lot to associate with its fame.
 In this article, we will get you through all of that.
 Come on in!

 Koi fish tattoo history